Hypnosis Therapy for Smoking Cessation

 Here are just some of the withdrawal symptoms you may expect if you try to stop smoking by yourself (with or without medication).
 As you can see, the withdrawal experience is extremely unpleasant, it can last for many months, and it can dramatically reduce your quality of life or even disable you from performing your normal work or daily routines.
 A great many people who have tried this have reported that the experience was more painful and longer-lasting than the grief following the loss of a loved one.
 Relapse is common and the fear of relapse can linger for a very long time.

-By contrast, what you can expect following hypnotherapy with Dr. Ransen is very slight or no discomfort at all, beginning not in months or weeks but immediately after your hypnosis session ends.
+By contrast, what you can expect following hypnotherapy with Dr. Ransen is very slight or no discomfort at all.
 You are likely to feel as though a weight has been lifted off your shoulders — a very pleasant sensation.
 A great many of his patients offer him their cigarettes and lighters at the end of their sessions, asking him to dispose of them because they will no longer be needed.
 This often surprises them, because they have just spent two hours without smoking and know that they face a drive home, in some cases a long drive.
 Yet they report no desire at all to light a cigarette.
 This is not the result of a trick: Dr. Ransen never makes any such suggestions, either during or following a session.

 One last thought: When you become a non-smoker, it is a life-changer.
 You will be amazed at the sheer number of ways in which you will enjoy the benefits of being a non-smoker.
 And of course, you are likely to be around longer to enjoy those benefits!
 If you smoke indoors or in your car, be prepared for some major cleaning, because you are very likely to notice and dislike the odor of stale cigarette smoke that has been trapped in virtually every textile that was exposed to smoke.
 As you look back, you will no longer describe your accomplishment as “quitting smoking.”
 Quitting is what losers do.
 You will enjoy the pride of having successfully vanquished a dangerous addiction.